DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 Easily Upset/Agitated Subscale

 Being under a lot of pressure can result in someone being ‘tightly wound’, meaning they can easily become upset, angry, or agitated by small things.
-This can result in a disproportionate reaction to small things like, not being able to find a matching pair of socks, a small stain on the carpets, or unwashed dishes in the kitchen.
-In the normal course of life, these are small things that are easily managed, though when under high stress, these things can simply be the last straw that sets a person off.
+This can result in a disproportionate reaction to these small things such as not being able to find a matching pair of socks, a small stain on the carpets, or unwashed dishes in the kitchen.
+In the normal course of life, these are easily managed.
+But when under high stress, these can be the last straw that sets a person off.
 These questions screen for the frequency of these occurrences:

 I found myself getting agitated*